timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-auth.md

     ```sql
     CALL distributed_exec($$ CREATE ROLE testrole PASSWORD 'internalpass' LOGIN $$);
     ```
-1. On the acces node, add the new role to the `passfile` you created earlier, by adding this line:
+1. On the access node, add the new role to the `passfile` you created earlier, by adding this line:
     ```bash
     *:*:*:testrole:internalpass #assuming 'internalpass' is the password used to connect to data nodes